-Date: district published
+Date:

+new, w

+The state of

+al #

-Let's talk Let's write How many speakers are there in this dialogue?
-Who are they?
-How would the register (or way of speaking) of a policem differ from that of a naughty boy?
-Write a paragraph in which you describe one of the ch
+How many speakers are there in this dialogue?

+MA Who are they?
+How would the register (or way of speaking) of a policeman

+Let's talk differ from that of a naughty boy?

+9//

+Let's wr Write a paragraph in which you describe one of the characters.

+a dialogue that takes place between you and your teacher. name on the red lines.

+, idinic on the rea mics.

+- .

+Teacher: This is the third time this week that you did not do your homework.

-Fill in your na Teacher: (You): dialogue that takes place between you and your teacher.
-Ime on the red lines.
-This is the third time this week that you did not do your homework.
+Teacher: This is the third time this week that you did not do your homework.

+(You): Teacher:

+(You):

-Teacher: (You):
+(You): Teacher: (You):

+(You): Teacher:

-N. P. Teacher:
+(You): Teacher: (You):

-2 Part of St. Teacher: The state of the s

-TEACHER: Sign Date 53
+(You): Teacher: (You): Teacher: